Last updated February 17th, 2024.

 The New Silk Road will provide obvious economic benefits.
 Yet China’s soft power will also rise since they’ll operate crucial infrastructure around the world.

 Simply looking at Kazakhstan’s position on a map makes its geographic importance clear.
 It has a few powerful neighbors, plentiful oil reserves, and is a gateway to the Caspian Sea.

 How does this relate to investing in Kazakhstan?
 Well, you’ll notice that moving between China and Europe is difficult without traveling through the country.

 Any land routes that don’t involve Kazakhstan mean one of two things: either traveling through volatile parts of the Middle East or taking a long detour across much of Siberia.

 Either way, China’s New Silk Road is impractical without Kazakhstan.
 This should equal lots of investment, new infrastructure, and favorable terms for Kazakhstan which should propel the nation’s economy.

-You have several options for investing in Kazakhstan’s stock and real estate markets.
+You have several options for investing in Kazakhstan real estate and stocks.
 However, every single one of them requires a personal visit to the country first.
 Doing business remotely is difficult here.

 Foreign individuals can only buy property in Kazakhstan if they’re a permanent resident, which is a difficult status to obtain.

 In contrast, foreign companies can directly own property with less hassle.
 It’s usually easier to form a company and purchase real estate through its name instead of applying for residency.

 Buying property in Kazakhstan is fairly valued once you jump through the hurdles.
-You can own centrally-located real estate in the nation’s largest city of Almaty for under US$1,500 per square meter.
+Looking at the price of houses for sale in Kazakhstan, you can own real estate in the nation’s largest city of Almaty for under $1,500 per sqm in a central location.

-That’s an extremely low price for real estate in an upper-middle income economy.
+That’s an extremely low price for real estate considering that Kazakhstan is an upper-middle income economy.

-Kazakhstan’s stock exchange is sizable with over 130 listed firms and a market capitalization of US$42 billion.
+Kazakhstan’s stock exchange is sizable with over 130 listed firms and a market capitalization of $42 billion.
 With that said, you’ll need to hop on a plane to open a brokerage account.